INTERMAGNET/imag-tech-man/chapters/submitdata/subpreldata.rst

 INTERMAGNET understands that some institutes would like to restrict their data for the public within a defined time period.
-Although INTERMAGNET encourages institutes to deliver their data within 72 hours, the INTERMAGNET website and FTP can enforce these rules to secure their data.
+Although INTERMAGNET encourages institutes to deliver their data within 72 hours, the INTERMAGNET website can enforce these rules to secure their data.

 By default, if the institute does not request a data